abakan-zz/pypstats/README.rst

 *pypstats* is for retrieving monthly download statistics for packages distributed via `PyPI <http://pypi.python.org/pypi>`_.
 Statistics are downloaded from http://pypi.python.org/stats/months/.
-This page contains monthly statistics in :file:`bz2` files starting from June 2010.
+This page contains monthly statistics in compressed files starting from June 2010.
 These files contains information on releases that are removed from PyPI, so you will get more complete statistics for packages that were released after June 2010.